Mecha and Tulama Self-Help Association: History

 Mecha and Tulema Self-Help Association is named after two of the major Borana Oromo clans Machaa and Tulema.
 It was established in the 1960s as a self-help club dedicated to promoting Oromo self-identity and providing basic infrastructures like school, health facilities, roads and water supplies to the Oromo people.
-But since political parties were not allowed at the time, associations such as Mecha-Tulema often took on political roles.
+As political parties were not allowed at the time, associations such as Mecha-Tulema often took on political roles.

 The organization attempted to involve Oromos in both cities and the countryside.
 It was most successful in the south, Arsi in particular, where Oromos had been relegated to the status of tenants on their own land after being conquered by Menelik's forces.
 At the height of its development, Mecha-Tulema claimed as many as 200,000 members.
-The leadership comprised educated Oromos who had been Amharized but subsequently rediscovered their culture, deciding to fight for a fair share of the spoils of modernization.

 The most prominent leader of Mecha-Tulema was Tadesse Birru, a former general in the Ethiopian police force and the territorial army.
-He was from a Shewa Oromo family and had established himself firmly in Amhara culture.
-In fact, his Oromo origins were not apparent to many until he began to champion the cause of his people.
+He was from a Shewa Oromo family, having established himself in Amhara culture.
 Tadesse Birru appeared at organizational rallies in southern towns, delivering speeches critical of the government's policies towards Oromo areas and encouraging the people to demand justice.
-He carefully linked his appeal to the dignity of Oromo culture, a culture that, he emphasized, was being destroyed at the hands of Amhara.
+He linked his appeal to the "dignity of Oromo culture", a culture that, he emphasized, was being destroyed at the hands of Amhara.
+Other members associated with the organization included Beyene Abdi, an educator, former parliamentarian, judge, and Oromo civic leader who was later described by Amnesty International as a longtime official of the Mecha and Tulema welfare association.

 By November 1966 the Haile Selassie regime became sufficiently alarmed at growth in the movement's popularity, and decided to arrest its top leadership including Tadesse Birru following a bomb explosion in an Addis Ababa movie house that was attributed to him.
 The Mecha-Tulama was banned shortly thereafter.
 Tadesse Birru was brought to trial in 1968 and condemned to death, a sentence later commuted to life in prison.
 Mamo Mezemir was also sentenced to death and he was executed on February 28, 1969.

-Mecha-Tulama was significant for several reasons.
-It was an indication that political sentiments could not be suppressed merely by forbidding political parties.
-The movement sensitized the Oromo to the importance of their own national culture and to the contradiction inherent in the emerging politico-economic system.

 The group that founded the Oromo Liberation Front in 1974 consisted largely of former members of this association.